eltrompetero/coniii/README.md

 ## Troubleshooting
 This package is only maintained for Python 3.6 as of (October 2018).
-Make sure that you are running Python 3.6 which you can check by running
+Make sure that you are running Python 3.6 which you can check by running in your bash terminal
 > python --version

 Some users may encounter difficulties with the multiprocess module in which case the `n_cpus` kwarg